nysat/exercisetracker/README.md

 # exercisetracker
-log workouts to track and display them in different ways
+Log workouts and track your progress by viewing your data in a useful and interactive way.
+Measure progress across different movements and easily review previous workouts.